knissel/voice_assist/README.md

 2. Record your voice command (4 seconds)
 3. Transcribe it using Whisper.cpp
 4. Process with Gemini Flash Lite
-5. Execute actions or respond verbally with high-quality TTS
+5. Execute actions or respond verbally with ultra-fast local TTS

 **Recommended for Raspberry Pi** - hands-free operation without keyboard